What to visit in Annecy ?

 Festivals and cultural events not to miss

-Annecy museums: a diverse heritage
+Annecy museums: a diversified heritage

 Contemporary art galleries and exhibitions